An advocate is a person who supports and helps you to explain and say what you want if you find it difficult to do by yourself.

 Aside from people who know you well, there are also professional advocacy services, such as

-Search for an advocate here
+Search for an advocate on our Community Directory.

 Adult Social Care will refer you to an independent care act advocacy service if you have substantial difficulty in being involved with the assessment of your needs, care planning or care reviews and you have no appropriate person to help you be engaged.
 This may be people who -